 - Lazy Loading (only for Business and Advanced plans): Turn on/off the Lazy Loading feature.

 - “Publish“: Publish your edits.

 More actions: Clicking on the ellipses button shows you more settings you can choose:

 - View Live Page: See your live page with the assigned template.
-Check out these articles to learn how to assign products and collections to different templates.
+Check out this link to learn how to assign products to different templates.

 - View with Current Template: Use this feature when you’re working on a new template for your products or collections.
 After clicking “Publish” to make the template go live, you can see how the products and/or collections of the current page look with this new template, without having to assign products/collections to the template first.

 - Save Template to Library: Visit this article to learn how to save your template and transfer it to another store

 - Schedule Publish (for Advanced plan only): Set a date and time for your page to be published.